 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

-Nivolumab is approved for treating melanoma and some non-small cell lung cancers; its use for treating other cancers is considered investigational.
+Nivolumab is approved for treating melanoma, some non-small cell lung cancers, and previously treated advanced renal cell cancer; its use for treating other cancers is considered investigational.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: